Digital skills checker

 Good Things Australia developed the questions with the experts at Swinburne University who worked on the Be Connected Evaluation and Australian Digital Inclusion Index.
 It is based on international best practices for assessing digital skills.
 We then tested the questions with community organisations in our network and their learners to make the wording and tool as user-friendly as possible.

-The checker has been updated and reviewed during 2024 by our impact management team.
+The Checkers have since been updated and reviewed by our impact management team.